gitlabhq/gitlabhq/doc/ci/yaml/README.md

   - production

 production:
-  stage: production
-  script:
-    - install_dependencies
-    - deploy
   environment:
-    name: production
     url: https://domain.com
-  only:
-    - master
 ```

-In this case, the variables `POSTGRES_USER`, `POSTGRES_PASSWORD` and
+In this case, the variables `POSTGRES_USER` and `POSTGRES_PASSWORD` along
-`POSTGRES_DB` along with the `production` job defined in
+with the environment url of the `production` job defined in
-`autodevops-template.yml` will be overridden by the ones defined in
+`autodevops-template.yml` have been overridden by new values defined in
 `.gitlab-ci.yml`.

 NOTE: **Note:**